tonyngmk/msba_bot/README.md

 #### 2.2 Google

-Google-API is a library in Python that can be used to talk to Google Drive.
+Google-API is a library in Python that can be used to talk to Google services, and this is used to interact with Google Drive.

 	python3 -m pip install --upgrade google-api-python-client google-auth-httplib2 google-auth-oauthlib

 #### 2.3 Python-Telegram